-Tips on how to effectively complete an analytics project without the dreaded overages that can often accompany the endeavor.
+Tips on how to effectively complete an analytics project without the dreaded overages.

-As beneficial as it would be to fix them now or add them to the current set of requirements for a project, there should be heavy resistance to incorporating the requests.
-There is nothing wrong with logging these newly discovered needs and adding them to a backlog for future projects, but unless they are absolutely critical to completing the project at hand, ignore them until a later date.
+As tempting as it is to ‘fix it now’ or add onto the current set of requirements, there should be heavy resistance to incorporating unplanned requests.
+Instead, log these newly discovered needs, and add them to a backlog for future iterations.
 This includes additional enhancements or modifications requested by business users or other stakeholders that are not mission critical for the project to cross the finish line.

-Most projects will start out with a discovery phase that transitions into a planning portion.
-Use this time before the project really kicks into gear to work with all teams – development, infrastructure, marketing, QA, executive, etc. – to understand their needs and gather realistic time estimates for their tasks and objectives.
+Most projects will start out with requirements gathering.
+Use this time before development to work with all teams – development, infrastructure, marketing, QA, executive, etc. – to understand their needs and gather realistic time estimates for their tasks and objectives.
 After all, someone who handles the coding and back end data modeling work may have no idea how much effort goes into creating a user interface that will utilize that data.
 Although it sounds like common sense, it bears repeating: it’s always best to consult those that will be doing the work, not just those in IT.

-Additionally, the most difficult aspect of setting a realistic timeline is to plan for the amount of time a task will take when all of the variables involved are not known.
-When a development team member hasn’t performed a certain task in the past, or a team member is unsure of the amount of effort a certain task will require, that is OK.
-There is never 100% certainty when estimating timeframes.
-This is why it is essential to add “buffer time” to an account for any unknowns that can come up during development.
+There is never 100% certainty when estimating timeframes, which is why it is essential to add “buffer time” to account for any unknowns that arise.
 It is always better to have additional time for the project planned up front than to go back and ask for more at the end.

-Time and time again, I have seen project teams talk through problems and come up with creative solutions that no individual would have been able to come up with on their own.
-This type of team work helps keep project momentum going and ensure there isn’t a stall in progress.
+Through this collaboration, we’ve seen many project teams talk through problems and come up with creative solutions that no individual would have come up with on their own.
+This type of team work helps keep project momentum going and ensures there isn’t a stall in progress.

 Incremental progress is also good for team moral.
 By breaking down the work into these shorter iterations, it allows the team to see the actualization of the original requirements throughout the duration of the project.

-This seems fairly obvious, but time and time again project team members get pulled in too many other directions while trying to complete work on a project.
-When this happens, the team can lose the momentum they built up and progress can significantly slow.
+This seems fairly obvious, but we often see project team members get pulled in too many other directions while trying to complete work on a project.
+When this happens, the team can lose momentum and the project gets deprioritized.

 People and processes are just as important as the technology.
-Working with management and planning for team member time is key to ensuring that individuals staffed on the project are able to see the project through to completion.
-If a team member is placed on more than one project concurrently, plan for that time up front during the initial planning phase of the project.
+Working with management and planning for team member time is key to ensuring that individuals staffed on the project stay on the project through completion.
+If a team member is likely to be placed on more than one project concurrently, plan for that time during the initial planning phase of the project.
 It always takes far more time to onboard a new resource than maintain one throughout the project lifecycle.

 One of the most difficult steps of a project is getting concrete requirements from the business.
-This isn’t the fault of the business users, stakeholders, and product owners, but due to the fact that they cannot always anticipate everything the project will need to address before it starts, so it’s imperative that they are involved in each project iteration.
+Often, business users cannot always anticipate everything the project will need to address before it starts, so it’s imperative that they are involved in each project iteration.